xan105/Mini-Launcher/README.md

 > [!CAUTION]
 > This requires elevated privileges ("Admin rights") or the `SeCreateSymbolicLinkPrivilege` privilege.

+> [!TIP]
+> On Windows the launcher will restart automatically with elevated privileges triggering an UAC prompt for the end user.

 ### `shortcut?: { name: string, desktop?: bool, startmenu?: bool}` (none)